 The Hidden Garden...

-We are really looking forward to working with HMP Perth to develop a productive and educational garden.
-We will use the space to train residents in horticulture whilst improving the environment for all.
+We are really looking forward to working with budding horticulturalists to develop productive and educational outdoor spaces whilst improving the biodiversity of our natural environment.
+We will use each opportunity to train those involved in horticulture whilst improving the environment for all.
 There are enormous benefits for everyone working with plants.
 Social and therapeutic horticulture is the process of using plants and gardens to improve physical and mental health, as well as communication and thinking skills.